Dive into your summer adventure with these Iceland and Canada tours!

 Category 5.
 Double occupancy.
 Main twin cabin.
 Deck five.
 Picture window, two lower berths, private bath.

 Category 6.
 Double occupancy.
 Comfort twin cabin.
 Deck seven.
-Picture windows (partial obstruction), two lower berths, private bath, refrigerator.
+Picture windows (partial obstruction), two lower berths, a private bath, and a refrigerator.

 Category 7.
 Double occupancy.
 Top deck twin cabin.
 Deck eight.
 Large picture windows (partial obstruction), matrimonial bed, private bath, refrigerator.